LongHairedHacker/twinkl-client/README.md

  * Functions for handling sockets
  */

-// Opens a 'connected' upd socket for this host and port, returns the filedescriptor int twinklsocket_open(const char *host, const char *port);
+// Opens a 'connected' upd socket for this host and port.
+Returns the filedescriptor or -1 on error. int twinklsocket_open(const char *host, const char *port);

-// Sends a twinkl message
-void twinklsocket_send(int sockfd, const struct twinkl_message *message);
+// Sends a twinkl message.
+Returns 0 on success else -1. int twinklsocket_send(int sockfd, const struct twinkl_message *message);

 // Closes the socket
 void twinklsocket_close(int sockfd);